 Too low and the butter will melt before the dough sets.
 Too high and the cookies may burn before they’re done.

-When I first started testing my half batch chocolate chip cookies, my cookies turned out flat.
+When I first started testing my chocolate chip cookies (small batch), my cookies turned out flat.
 Oven temperature was correct, so I adjusted my ingredients.
 Next batch still spread more than I liked.

 This told me my dough was too warm.
 That means the butter melts and spreads out before the dough sets into a cookie.

-I recommend chilling the cookie dough for an hour before baking.
+The solution?
+Chilling the dough for an hour.
 You can even refrigerate cookie dough overnight if you’re not ready to bake.

 What to do with a leftover egg white?